mfelleisen/Tsuro/Code/README.md

 ### PLAN

-[ ] can intermediate describe islands of tiles without an avatar on them?

-[ ] can initials/intermediate come with more than one tile for same player?
+[x] can initials/intermediate come with more than one tile for same player?

 [x] tiles, rendering tiles